SunHuaiYangCCZU/DMCL-MoRF/README.md

 - transformers == 4.49.0

 # Description
-The proposed DeepDPM method is implemented in Python based on the PyTorch framework for predicting molecular recognition features (MoRFs) in proteins.
+The proposed DMCL-MoRF method is implemented in Python based on the PyTorch framework for predicting molecular recognition features (MoRFs) in proteins.
-DeepDPM adopts a dual-branch network architecture and introduces a Bi-directional Local Cross Attention (BiLCrossAttention) module, which effectively fuses multi-source features and thereby significantly improves the accuracy of MoRF prediction.
+DMCL-MoRF adopts a dual-branch network architecture and introduces a Bi-directional Local Cross Attention (BiLCrossAttention) module, which effectively fuses multi-source features and thereby significantly improves the accuracy of MoRF prediction.

 # Datasets
 DMCL-MoRF provides several pre-split datasets in FASTA format for model training and evaluation, including:
 - `Train.fasta`:
-  The main training set of DeepDPM, containing protein sequences used for model learning.
+  The main training set of DMCL-MoRF, containing protein sequences used for model learning.
 - `Training421.fasta`:
   The classical TRAINING421 dataset, consisting of 421 protein sequences.
 It is one of the commonly used benchmark training sets in the MoRF prediction field.
 - `Test1.fasta` and `Test2.fasta`: